domenic/wpt-runner/README.md

   });
 ```

+The options are:

+- `rootURL`: the URL at which to mount the tests (so that they resolve any relative URLs correctly)
+- `setup`: a setup function to run in the jsdom environment before running the tests
-The `setup` argument is optional, and there's an optional third argument which allows passing a custom reporter instead of one that outputs to the console.
-(Check out `lib/console-reporter.js` for an example.)
+- `reporter`: an object which can be used to customize the output reports, instead of the default of reporting to the console.
+(Check out `lib/console-reporter.js` for an example of the object structure.)

 The returned promise fulfills with the number of failing files encountered (`0` for success), or rejects if there was some I/O error retrieving the files.